KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

         Then, in the `spec.tasks` field, after the `get-version` task, describe the custom `hello-world` task.
 Also, in the subsequent `git-tag` task, specify the `runAfter: hello-world` field to maintain the sequence of execution.

-        Here is an example of part of the `github-build-edp.yaml` pipeline template:
+        Here is an example of part of the `github-build-semver.yaml` pipeline template:

         ```yaml
         apiVersion: tekton.dev/v1
         kind: Pipeline
         metadata:
-          name: github-build-edp
+          name: github-build-semver
           labels:
             app.edp.epam.com/pipelinetype: build
         spec: